coconut-xr/xinteraction/docs/introduction.md

 ## Mouse and Touch Interaction

 At first, we will remove the default event handling of @react-three/fiber by settings the `event` property of the `<Canvas/>` component to `noEvent` from `xinteraction/react`.
 To re-enable interaction via the mouse and touch, we will add corresponding **xinteraction** input devices.
 We provide the `XWebPointers` component, which automatically creates an input device for the mouse and one for each touch pointer.
 With these 2 changes, we already enabled the scene to handle multiple input devices and multi-touch.
-Events will be delivered to the objects and can be captured via `onPointerDown`, `onClick`, etc. The following code shows a `Box`, which decreases its opacity when more input devices (e.g., fingers on a touch screen) are over it.
+Events will be delivered to the objects and can be captured via `onPointerDown`, `onClick`, etc.

+The following code shows a `Box`, which decreases its opacity when more input devices (e.g., fingers on a touch screen) are over it.

+#### Important:

+For correct touch handling, the css property `touch-action: none` must be set on the canvas or on any parent element.

 [CodeSandbox](https://codesandbox.io/s/xinteraction-introduction-6848g2?file=/src/app.tsx)